learn-anything/learn-anything/readme.md

 If you're interested in the mission and like the project, join [Discord](https://discord.com/invite/bxtD8x6aNF) where you can ask questions and interact with community and read on to get you started writing your first code.

 Any issues with setup or making your first feature or trying to fix a bug will be resolved asap.
 Same goes for discussing ideas on how to make the tool even better than it is now.

+Current tasks to do are in [GitHub issues](../../issues) (can [sort by priority](https://github.com/learn-anything/learn-anything.xyz/labels?q=priority)).
+Can see what is currently in focus for the month [here](https://learnany.notion.site/December-915470d411d84cfab71c006759f5502e).

 ###### Contents